Lou Jacobs: Career in US

 Jacobs's most notable mechanical device was the midget car.
 This act took him about four years to perfect.
 The first prototypes were made in 1944.
 After going through some difficulty getting the cars to run, George Wallenda, the famed wire walker, advised him to use a washing machine motor.
 He also helped Jacobs tailor the small car to his folded-up contorted body by helping him build several cardboard mock-ups.
 Once they began road testing the car, they discovered that Jacobs had a vision problem after he ran into a tree.
 The midget car finally made its debut in 1946, only to get scrubbed from the program due to stalling problems.

 The act was reentered in the 1947 campaign.
 Jacobs enhanced the visual contrast between his six-foot-one-inch frame and his tiny twenty-three inch car by making himself a bigger pair of shoes.
 However, the shoes impaired his vision.
 He accidentally ran into Jimmy Armstrong, a fellow clown.
 That collision broke the steering arm to the car, causing another collision into a stage in the center ring.
 Jacobs could not get out of the car due to the extent of the damage.
 He had to be towed from the arena while inside the car and was eventually freed with a hacksaw backstage.

 In 1948, the perfected midget car was reentered and used in a sketch that became an all-time classic.
 Jacobs opened the act by racing the loud honking car into the center ring.
 The car would start to sputter and backfire as he pulled up to a makeshift gas station.
 Watching Jacobs unfold out of the car was an act all by itself.
-Once he was out, the gas station attendant, played by Frankie Saluta, insisted that the car was not parked close enough to the pump.
+Once he was out, the gas station attendant, played by Frankie Saluto, insisted that the car was not parked close enough to the pump.
 Jacobs whacked Frankie over the head with a mallet and a balloon welt rose on his head.
 The car would sputter and backfire as Jacobs tried to move it closer.
 He then removed the radiator cap, a snake lunged out and a geyser of water followed.
 Jacobs sat on the geyser only to have water squirting from the top of his head.
 When he stopped the flow with his hand, the water squirted out of his mouth.
 Finally, the car was pushed closer to the pump.
 Frankie climbed inside the pump and Jacobs threw in a bomb.
 The explosion sent up a dummy dressed like Frankie and it floated down under a parachute.
 Jacobs closed the act by making a speedy exit in the midget car in an attempt to evade the pursuing cop played by Jimmy Armstrong.